marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 =======

-I was recently analyzing the performance of [DIRACBenchmark](https://github.com/DIRACGrid/DB12/blob/master/DIRACbenchmark.py) after having seen a peculiar speed-up in the transition from Sandry Bridge/Ivy Bridge architecture to Haswell/Broadwell.
+I was recently analyzing the performance of [DIRACBenchmark](https://github.com/DIRACGrid/DB12/blob/master/DIRACbenchmark.py) after having seen a peculiar speed-up in the transition from Sandy Bridge/Ivy Bridge architecture to Haswell/Broadwell.
 This benchmark basically generates a long sequence of random numbers via Python random module and performs some multiply and accumulate operations.
 What stood out after some initial